GeorgH93/XCString-Editor/README.md

 A web-based editor for Apple's .xcstrings localization files with user management and file sharing capabilities.

+## License

+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0) - see the [LICENSE](LICENSE) file for details.

+The AGPL-3.0 ensures that any modifications or improvements to this software, including when used as a web service, must be made available under the same license terms.

 ## Features

 ### Core Features